 The URC provides a wide range of training and technical assistance services that work toward achieving the long-term outcomes of:

 - Positioning UCEDDs as leaders and catalysts of systems change, capacity building, and advocacy at the international, national, state/territory, and local level;

 - Positioning the UCEDD Network as a national and international resource that includes specific substantive areas of expertise that may be accessed and applied in diverse settings and circumstances;

-- Increasing UCEDD’s quality of data collection for Program Performance reporting (PPR) demonstrating the UCEDD Network’s collective impact on the local, state, national, international levels; and
+- Increasing UCEDD’s quality of data collection for Program Performance reporting (PPR), demonstrating the UCEDD Network’s collective impact on the local, state, national, and international levels; and

-- Increasing the percentage of people with ID/IDD across racial, ethnic, and cultural groups reporting greater equity in opportunities within the UCEDD Network and in the community life.
+- Increasing the percentage of people with I/DD across racial, ethnic, and cultural groups reporting greater equity in opportunities within the UCEDD Network and in the community life.